erdnaxe/kraby/docs/training_one_leg.md

 [README](https://github.com/ikostrikov/pytorch-a2c-ppo-acktr-gail/blob/master/README.md)
 are recommanded and are able to give good results for a first training.

+!!!
+Warning

-**Important**: The reward function is only using the distance to a **fixed** objective, and the observation contains the position, velocity and torque of each servomotors and also **the absolute position of the endcap** of the leg.
+    The reward function is only using the distance to a **fixed** objective, and the observation contains the position, velocity and torque of each servomotors and also **the absolute position of the endcap** of the leg.

 ![Training results](img/training_one_leg_pytorch-a2c-ppo-acktr-gail.png)